paritytech/polkadot-identicon-rust/README.md

 Typical input slice is a public key.
 Public key is often encountered as a hexadecimal string (`d43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`) or as a base58 network-specific string (`5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`), both could be easily transformed into `&[u8]` input.

+Crate also supports generation of identicon-like images with user-provided colors in RGBA format.

 ## PNG